gvwilson/thirdbit/_posts/2006/2006-10-23-drproject-internals-setting-the-stage.md

 I think there are two reasons why most wikis haven't gone that route.
 The first is performance: in order to format a wiki page, the CGI needs to know the names of every other page in the system (so that it can tell which CamelCaseWords to turn into links, and which to mark as "not yet written").
 If you've already established a connection to a database, <code>SELECT PageName FROM Wiki</code> is probably cheaper than calling <code>opendir</code>, reading a list of directory contents, and filtering out things that aren't pages.
 I don't actually have any data on this, though; if anyone has pointers to any, please let me know.

 The second, and more important, reason that most wikis use a database is inertia.
 The four horsemen of the web applicationalypse are browser, server, CGI, and database.
 If you're used to building e-commerce and social networking sites in <a href="http://www.php.net">PHP</a>, <a href="http://asp.net">ASP.NET</a>, or <a href="http://www.rubyonrails.org">RubyOnRails</a>, storing text in a database comes naturally; using a version control system feels like adding complexity.
-Of course, as soon as you decide you need to reconcile conflicts between concurrent edits, the cost of re-implementing what version control does best quickly outweighs anything you saved by not integrating SVN or P4 into your system...
+Of course, as soon as you decide you need to reconcile conflicts between concurrent edits, the cost of re-implementing what version control does best quickly outweighs anything you saved by not integrating SVN or P4 into your system…